 Benzenoid: Curcumin (1.06-5.65%), Curcumin bis-demethoxy (0.42-2.16%), Curcumin demethoxy (0.66-3.36%), Curcumin monodemethoxy.

 Monoterpene: Borneol, Borneol iso, Camphene, Camphor, Limonene, Linalool, Pinene alpha & beta, Terpinene, Terpinene alpha & gamma, Terpineol.

 Quinoid: 2-hydroxy methyl anthraquinones.

 Medicinal Properties of Turmeric

-Haldi or Haridra is indicated in treatment of diseases that occur due to vitiation of Kapha and Vata disorders.
+Haldi or Haridra is indicated in the treatment of diseases that occur due to vitiation of Kapha, and Vata disorders.
 It detoxifies blood.
-It is considered bitter, astringent, pungent and heating.
-It reduces Kapha and Vata due to its thermogenic properties.
+It is considered bitter, astringent, pungent, and heating.
+It reduces Kapha, and Vata due to its thermogenic properties.

 - Guna (Pharmacological Action): Ruksha (Dry)

 - Virya: Ushna (Heating)